 The cleaner should be able to deal with all manner of blockages, from soapy residues to oils and fats, as well as grease and various protein-based deposits.

 Another point of consideration is the bleaching and deodorant effects of the drain cleaner.
-A cleaning agent like sodium bicarbonate is lauded for its great deodorant effects while sodium hypochlorite has powerful bleaching properties.
+A cleaning agent like sodium bicarbonate is lauded for its great deodorant effects while sodium hypochlorite has bleaching and insect-killing properties.

 You might also want a drain cleaner that is fairly available.
 Availability has direct effects on the overall cost of such cleaners.
 However, when looking for high-end drain cleaners, cost should come at the very bottom of your list of factors to consider.